behreajj/CamZup/README.md

 Limit export to `Selection Only`.
 Depending on whether the export contains multiple objects, or one object with multiple material groups, separate the relevant category by `g` group headers.
 The `Transform` should match the axes of the `Zup3` or `Yup3` renderer. `Write Materials` should be unchecked; `Write Normals` and `Include UVs` should be checked.

 `.obj`s can be exported via `MeshEntity2` and `MeshEntity3`'s `toObjString` methods.
 They are imported to `MeshEntity3`s via `ParserObj.load`.
 Because `Mesh3`s store data by reference, not by copy, the `load` method includes a flag to indicate whether each created `Mesh3` should have its own copy of the `v`, `vt` and `vn` data.
-For export, an entity is treated as an `o` object, while a mesh is a `g` group; an entity's transform is not applied to the mesh's it holds.
+For export, an entity is treated as an `o` object, while a mesh is a `g` group; an entity's transform is not applied to the meshes it holds.

 ### SVG

 This library's scalable vector graphics (SVG) import method is adapted from Processing's.
 As such, it's quite limited.
 All material attributes (stroke weight, stroke, fill) are ignored.
-For best results, remove any XML tags from the top of the SVG file; refrain from any suffixes that specify units of measure (cm, px, %, etc.); and do not use `def`s tags. `ParserSvg.load` returns a `CurveEntity2`.
+For best results, remove any `?xml` tags from the top of the SVG file; refrain from any suffixes that specify units of measure (cm, px, %, etc.); and do not use `def`s tags. `ParserSvg.load` returns a `CurveEntity2`.
 To save a `String` as an SVG, supply entities and materials to the `toSvgString` method of `Yup2` or `YupJ2`.
 Whether a `Curve2` is rendered as a path or sub-path depends on the number of materials per curve.
 A `Mesh2` face is treated as a sub-path.
 Because import does not interpret `def`s, an exported SVG will not be as efficient as it could otherwise be.

 ## Differences, Problems